-- An unrivalled Cromwell collection and archive: we have the best collection in the world relating to Cromwell, which we wish to expand, care for and make accessible to all. - Telling Cromwell's Story: telling the story 'warts and all' of this remarkable character, one of the most famous figures in British history. - A visitor destination in the heart of Cromwell Country: attracting more visitors to Huntingdon and Cambridgeshire through the national and international recognition of the figure of Cromwell, benefitting the local economy - An immersive environment for learning: being a learning resource for all ages and reasons from formal education in schools and universities and high-level academic research, to learning for fun with tour groups, clubs, societies, and individuals. - A sustainable future: both in terms of the impact upon the environment with all our activities and ensuring that the museum is financially sustainable to allow future generations to enjoy it.
+- An unrivalled Cromwell collection and archive: we have the best collection in the world relating to Cromwell, which we wish to expand, care for and make accessible to all. - Engaging People with Cromwell's Story: telling the story 'warts and all' of this remarkable character, one of the most famous figures in British history. - Supporting Cambridgeshire's Visitor Economy: attracting more visitors to Huntingdon and Cambridgeshire through the national and international recognition of the figure of Cromwell, benefitting the local economy - Supporting Learning for All: being a learning resource for all ages and reasons from formal education in schools and universities and high-level academic research, to learning for fun with tour groups, clubs, societies, and individuals. - A sustainable future: both in terms of the impact upon the environment with all our activities and ensuring that the museum is financially sustainable to allow future generations to enjoy it.